 -Stamatina Yannakourou, Assistant Professor at the European University of Cyprus School of Law.

 -George Zarkadakis, Digital Lead at Willis Towers Watson, Author.

-Video interviews of Christiana Constantopoulou, Professor of Sociology at Panteion University and Sven Egil Omdal, journalist and author, will be aired during the discussion.
+Video interviews of Christiana Constantopoulou, Professor of Sociology at Panteion University and Sven Egil Omdal, journalist and author, were aired during the discussion.

-Watch the next live DIALOGUES webcast, “The Future of Work”, and register at: snfdialogues.org.
+Watch the DIALOGUES webcast, “The Future of Work”, at: snfdialogues.org.

 The DIALOGUES are curated and moderated by Anna-Kynthia Bousdoukou.